Google Play: Google Play Store on Android

 Google Play Store, shortened to Play Store on the Home screen and App screen, is Google's official pre-installed app store on Android-certified devices.
 It provides access to content on Google Play, including apps, books, magazines, music, movies, and television programs.
 Devices do not ship with the Google Play Store in China, with manufacturers offering their own alternative.

 Google Play Store filters the list of apps to those compatible with the user's device.
 Developers can target specific hardware components (such as compass), software components (such as widget), and Android versions (such as 7.0 Nougat).
 Carriers can also ban certain apps from being installed on users' devices, for example tethering applications.

 There is no requirement that Android applications be acquired using the Google Play Store.
 Users may download Android applications from a developer's website or through a third-party app store alternative.
-Google Play Store applications are self-contained Android Package files (APK), similar to .exe files to install programs on Microsoft Windows computers.
+Google Play Store applications are self-contained Android Package files (APK), similar to .exe files used to install programs on Microsoft Windows computers.
 On Android devices, an "Unknown sources" feature in Settings allows users to bypass the Google Play Store and install APKs from other sources.
 Depending on developer preferences, some apps can be installed to a phone's external storage card.

+In 2020, Google decided to rewrite the Play Store app's UI code using Jetpack Compose, which was in pre-alpha at the time.
+It stated that the "existing code was 10+ years old and had incurred tremendous tech debt over countless Android platform releases and feature updates."